lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 {{ table_of_contents }}

-Above is version [0.2.0](#020) of my LoRa Pulse Counter demonstration platform.
+Above is version [0.2.0](#020) of the LoRa Pulse Counter demonstration platform.
 The red and black wires are fitted only for debug.

-I put this together to demonstrate an end-to-end hardware/firmware/software project.
+This project exists to demonstrate an end-to-end hardware/firmware/software project.
+It was also an opportunity to evaluate [Kicad](http://kicad-pcb.org/).
-Also I wanted to evaluate [Kicad](http://kicad-pcb.org/) after not making a PCB for almost a decade.

 ## Application

-The LoRa Pulse Counter can be used to count electrical pulses produced by flow meters and/or detect level changes from switch based sensors.
+The LoRa Pulse Counter can be used to count electrical pulses produced by instruments and/or detect level changes from switch based sensors.
 The count and level state is sent to a remote application over LoRaWAN.

-This is useful for:
+This might seem dull but it is useful for things like:

-- counting output produced by electricity meters, water meters, and other types of flow meters
+- connecting electricity and water meters to the internet
 - tamper detection
-- storage tank monitoring
+- storage tank level monitoring
+- interactive demonstration of LoRaWAN (push a button, see a result)

 ## Features